Hazards from unstable cliffs

 You can see how the responsibility for the Suffolk coastline is broken down on our Coastal Management responsibility map.
 For clarity on which organisation does what on a coast frontage please refer to our Service Area Responsibilities diagram which explains who should be contacted depending the issue.

-The two District Councils combined are directly responsible for 22 miles (36km) of the Suffolk coastline and have permissive powers (not duties) to carry out works over parts of this frontage to manage the risk of erosion.
+We are directly responsible for 22 miles (36km) of the Suffolk coastline and have permissive powers (not duties) to carry out works over parts of this frontage to manage the risk of erosion.
 Currently there are hard defences (plus over 300 groynes) covering 12 miles (19.4km) of coast.

 Coastal management can be broadly broken down into three sections: